civicrm/civicrm-dev-docs/docs/standards/secure.md

 !!! note
     You might think that an input like ``0; DROP TABLE `civicrm_contact` `` would present an [even more serious a vulnerability](https://xkcd.com/327/), but fortunately CiviCRM does not allow [query stacking](http://www.sqlinjection.net/stacked-queries/) which means `executeQuery()` can only execute one query at a time.

-### A improvement using sanitizing
+### An improvement using sanitizing

-In order to fix this security vulnerability, we need to sanitize either (or both!) the input or output as follows:
+In order to fix this security vulnerability, we need to sanitize either the input or output (or both!) as follows:

 ```php
 $contactId = CRM_Utils_Request::retrieve(